 RALEIGH, N.C. – Looking back on when it happened, I just thought it was an NHL coach being protective of his team and overreacting to a question just before they took to the ice.

-With the recent flurry of allegations that have surfaced regarding current Calgary Flames head coach Bill Peters’ conduct towards players he coached with the AHL’s Rockford IceHogs, as well as during his first NHL head coaching stint leading the Carolina Hurricanes, his actions during a pregame scrum held on Feb.
+With the recent flurry of allegations that have surfaced regarding current Calgary Flames head coach Bill Peters’ conduct towards players he coached with the AHL’s Rockford IceHogs, as well as during his first NHL head coaching stint leading the Carolina Hurricanes, a pregame scrum held on Feb.
 13, 2016 began to make a lot more sense.

 Looking to make an impact